Warrior Woman Foundation

 warrior woman Theory of change

-Our FULL 2024 Social Impact Report can be viewed here.
+Our Social Impact Reports can be viewed here …

 The Warrior Woman Program effectively supports young women’s transition to independence, focusing on building skills, confidence, and resilience.
 The outcomes align well with the Program’s purpose to empower participants in critical areas, demonstrating its alignment with the Theory of Change.
 The aspirational goals, coupled with the development of a structured mentoring program, reflect a sustainable approach to fostering lasting change.
 The Program’s strong inclusivity and ability to address varied needs across age, ethnicity, and identity affirm its commitment to supporting young women from all backgrounds as they work toward their goals and independence.